 During this time the Foundation also developed a web presence on the St. James-Assiniboia School Division website.
 This enables interested members of the public to review our governance procedures, our meeting minutes and our annual reports.
 This access to information has been important in encouraging new donations.

 The St. James Scholarship Foundation, partnered with The Winnipeg Foundation now sees a future of sustainability and growth.
-Our new partnership continues to attract new donors, both private and corporate, to continue to benefit deserving students in our community schools.
+Our new partnership continues to attract new donors, both private and corporate, to continue to benefit deserving students in St. James-Assiniboia schools.
 The St. James Scholarship Foundation is a registered charity and all donations are tax deductible.
-As we reflect on our 80 years in the community, we look forward to continuing to grow our scholarships and awards to best support youth in accomplishing their dreams in St. James-Assiniboia.
+As we reflect on our 80 years in the community, we look forward to continuing to grow our scholarships and awards to best support youth in accomplishing their dreams.